haskell/cabal/doc/Cabal.markdown

 :   The directory where Cabal puts generated build files (default: `dist`).
     Test logs will be located in the `test` subdirectory.

-`--append-human-logs`
-:   Append test output to human-readable logs.
-By default, existing human-
-    readable test logs are overwritten at each invocation of `setup test`.

 `--human-log=`_path_
 :   The template used to name human-readable test logs; the path is relative
     to `dist/test`.
 By default, logs are named according to the template